Sneaky-amxx/TwitchOBS-Bridge/README.md

 **Chat Send** Sends a message to chat from whatever account's oauth you put into the settings/chat/oauth.txt file

 ### triggers.txt

+Here is an example of my triggers.txt which allows you to modify 3 parts of your tournament overlay including player 1 and player 2 names.
+As well as the round format from FT2, FT3, BO3, BO5, ect.

 ```
 OnCommand b 0 !p1name
 OBS Source p1name Text {after}